subpal/hangman/README.md

 # Hangman

 ## Introduction
-This is the elixir implementation of the classic Hangman game.
+This is the Elixir implementation of the classic Hangman game.
 It uses genserver and supervisor for fault tolerance.
 ## Requirements
 1. Elixir version - 1.6.1
 2. Mix